-In response to the Covid-19 crisis, the Local 1000 Emergency Relief Fund can provide grants up to $1000 to members in need, while funds last.
-Click here for information about accessing funds from the ERF during the Covid-19 crisis.
+Our Local 1000 Emergency Relief Fund can provide a no interest loan up to $500 to members in need, while funds last.

 One of the ways that Local 1000 can work for its members when times get tough is through our Emergency Relief Fund (ERF).
 This is funding that has been set aside to provide up to $500 in a no-interest, pay-it-back-when-you-can loan to members who demonstrate financial need.